NSAPH-Data-Processing/us_census_time_series_extractor/README.md

 - **Extraction** : We leverage the Census API to efficiently extract data.

-- **Processing & Final Dataset** : We transform the subset of variables obtained from the API and generate the final datasets for each respective year.
+- **Processing & Final Dataset** : We transform the subset of variables obtained from the API and generate datasets of selected sociodemographic concepts.

 ## Processing Rules

-**Processing rules applied in census_fetch.py**
+**Processing rules**

 To align with the aggregated nature of ACS estimates over 5-year periods, a specific processing rule is employed within the project.
 Each dataset generated from ACS data is internally tagged to a year that is 2 years prior.
 This tagging ensures that the data extracted in a given year corresponds to the ACS data collected 2 years later, providing consistency with the 5-year estimates.